-3.3 Optical properties
+3.3 Optical Properties

-The transmittance and absorbance spectrum of ITO samples were calculated at 27 °C in the range from (300 - 1000) nm.
-Figure (5) shows that the transmittance of ITO samples rise with rising tin concentration up to 5%.
+The transmittance and absorbance spectrum of ITO samples were calculated at 27°C in the range from 300 nm to 1000 nm.
+Figure 5 shows that the transmittance of ITO samples rises with rising tin concentration up to 5%.
 Thereafter, it goes on decreases gradually with rising tin concentration at 10, 15, 20%.
-The transmittance of ITO samples decreases after addition a large amount of impurity caused by rising scattering of photons resulted from crystal defects (impurities), which is in compatible with report [31].
-Figure (6) illustrate the absorbance curves of ITO films as a function of calculated wavelength.
+The transmittance of ITO samples decreases after the addition of a large amount of impurity which increases the scattering of photons resulted from crystal defects (impurities), which is compatible with report [31].
+Figure 6 illustrates the absorbance curves of ITO films as a function of the calculated wavelength.